-- Practicum settings are selected to provide students the opportunity to practice from the base of advanced generalist perspective consistent with content from the practice sequence. - 2.
-Field instructors must be familiar with the mission, goals, competencies and practice behaviors of the HPU Social Work Program. - Agency's practices must be consistent with the social work values and ethics concerning professional social work practice as articulated the National Association of Social Workers Code of Ethics. - 4.
-The field practicum must be viewed as an individualized integrative learning experience by all involved.
-Practice opportunities need to be provided by the agency to the student that are consistent with the learning needs of the student, as identified by the field instructor. - 5.
-Field practicum performance must be evaluated on the basis of criteria consistent with the advanced generalist perspective definition of practice and program competencies, as conceptualized by the program.
-This is found in the semester-ending assessment to be completed by both the student and the field instructor.
-A student should not be evaluated solely on the ability to deliver particular agency services. - 6.
-The availability and activity level of the agency must ensure sufficient quality opportunities to allow for the required number of hours of practicum experience. - 7.
-The agency must ensure the provision of field instructors in terms of availability to work consistently with the student for integration of educational objectives.
+- 1. The Network Development Specialist creates a list of possible practicum sites within a student's vicinity.
+In order to be added to the list the potential practicum site must meet the following criteria: - Practicum settings are selected to provide students the opportunity to practice from the base of advanced generalist perspective consistent with content from the

+- practice sequence. - The agency must have an identified Field Practicum Instructor who holds an MSW and has at least two years of post-MSW practice experience. - The agency must ensure the provision of field instructors in terms of availability to work consistently with the student for integration of educational objectives.
 This is not an agency supervision function, but rather a teaching and mentoring function.
-The agency should allow field instructors time to attend the orientation, training seminars, and conferences with students and seminar practicum instructors. - 8.
-The policy-setting body, administration, and staff of the agency should have respect for and support professional education.
-This would be demonstrated by the provision of: field instructors, authorized activities for students, adequate workspace, telephones, computers, supplies and an orientation process. - 9.
-The agency must be willing to participate in a mutual evaluation process involving agency, student and program to monitor the quality and effectiveness of the experience for the student as well as the compatibility of the experience with program objectives.

-- 10. Selection of an agency can be initiated by the student, but it must be approved by the Field Education Director as an agency for practicum. - 11.
-The Field Education Director will meet with the agency representative and/or the field instructor to determine the appropriateness and compatibility of the agency as a practicum site.
-It is the responsibility of the Field Education Director to approve or not approve an agency for a practicum opportunity. - 12.
+The agency should allow field instructors time to attend the orientation, training seminars, and conferences with students and seminar practicum instructors. - Field instructors must be willing to work with HPU students and be willing to become familiar with the mission, goals, competencies and practice behaviors of the HPU Social Work Program. - Agency's practices must be consistent with the social work values and ethics concerning professional social work practice as articulated in the National Association of Social Workers Code of Ethics. - The field practicum must be viewed as an individualized integrative learning experience by all involved.
+Practice opportunities need to be provided by the agency to the student that are consistent with the learning needs of the student, as identified by the field instructor. - The availability and activity level of the agency must ensure sufficient quality opportunities to allow for the required number of hours of practicum experience. - The policy-setting body, administration, and staff of the agency should have respect for and support professional education.
+This would be demonstrated by the provision of: field instructors, authorized activities for students, adequate workspace, telephones, computers, supplies and an orientation process. - The agency must be willing to participate in a mutual evaluation process involving agency, student and program to monitor the quality and effectiveness of the experience for the student as well as the compatibility of the experience with program objectives. - 2.
+Once vetted by the Network Development Specialist for these basic criteria, the HPU Field Education Director will meet with the agency representative and/or the field instructor to determine the appropriateness and compatibility of the agency as a practicum site.
+It is the responsibility of the Field Education Director to approve or not approve an agency for a practicum opportunity. - 3.
 Once an agency is approved, it will be asked to sign a formal Memorandum of Understanding (MOU).
-These MOUs are maintained by the School of Social Work administrative assistant. - 13.
+These MOUs are maintained by the School of Social Work administrative assistant. - 4.
 The agency has the prerogative to discontinue its participation for an interim period or completely.
 It also has the right to choose those students whose learning needs can be met with agency resources available.
-The agency can refuse to accept the student for practicum.
+The agency can refuse to accept the student for practicum. - 5.
+Data is collected at the end of every semester which informs the Network Development Specialist and the Field Education Director about the types of experiences students are having at the practicum site.
+This information is then used to determine if an agency should be retained on or removed from the list of practicum sites.